hapijs/hoek/API.md

 ### base64urlDecode(value)

-Decodes string into Base64 or URL encoding, function returns an error on invalid input and returns a string or buffer depending on encoding provided.
+Decodes string into Base64 or URL encoding, function throws an error on invalid input and returns a string or buffer depending on encoding provided.
 Default encoding is binary.
 # Escaping Characters

 Hoek provides convenient methods for escaping html characters.
 The escaped characters are as followed: